County of Santa Barbara

 follows:

-reclassify one (1) 1.0 FTE legal position in the Fire Department to this new job classification;
+1.0 FTE legal position in the Fire Department to this new job classification; and

-(CEQA) review per CEQA Guidelines Section 15378(b)(4) since the recommended actions
+review per CEQA Guidelines Section 15378(b)(4) since the recommended actions are government

 A-22)